Cheryl Sew Hoy: Sexual harassment in Silicon Valley

-In 2017, Yeoh came forward and published her account of the sexual harassment she claimed to have experienced in 2014.
+In 2017, Sew Hoy came forward and published her account of the sexual harassment she claimed to have experienced in 2014.
 Her claims were against McClure, who had recently resigned from 500 Startups after allegation by another woman.
-In the account, posted online after founder Sarah Kunst and Susan Yin's accusations, Yeoh alleges that McClure repeatedly harassed her while in Malaysia.
+In the account, posted online after founder Sarah Kunst and Susan Yin's accusations, Sew Hoy alleges that McClure repeatedly harassed her while in Malaysia.

 In an interview to the BBC, she recounted the incident stating, "I felt like it wasn't a rare thing, it was considered normal in the start-up world, the tech world".

-In a follow up interview, Yeoh announced that she would not be pressing charges against McClure as her main goal was to raise awareness about sexual harassment and abuse of power, specifically in the tech world.
+In a follow up interview, Sew Hoy announced that she would not be pressing charges against McClure as her main goal was to raise awareness about sexual harassment and abuse of power, specifically in the tech world.

 #MovingForward

-Following the release of her account, Cheryl Yeoh worked with co-founder Andy Coravos to establish the #MovingFoward public directory.
-The #MovingFoward directory includes dozens of tech oriented top tier venture capital firms that have posted their reporting contacts and have publicly committed to a protocol of improving anti-harassment, anti-discrimination, diversity and inclusion measures in the workplace.
+Following the release of her account, Cheryl Sew Hoy worked with co-founder Andy Coravos to establish the #MovingForward public directory.
+The #MovingForward directory includes dozens of tech oriented top tier venture capital firms that have posted their reporting contacts and have publicly committed to a protocol of improving anti-harassment, anti-discrimination, diversity and inclusion measures in the workplace.
 Launched to coincide with international Women's Day in May 2018 the movement is specifically aimed at giving young entrepreneurs who are often reluctant to speak out against investors, a forum where they may speak openly about harassment.